awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 If you remove **Allow Full control** NTFS ACL permissions for the SYSTEM user on a folder that you shared, that share can become inaccessible\.

 **Resolution**
-Recreate your file share or shares\.
+Re\-create your file share or shares\.
 For more information, see [File Shares](managing-file-shares.md)\.
-After they're recreated, you can map and use the Windows file shares from your compute instance or instances\.
+After they're re\-created, you can map and use the Windows file shares from your compute instance or instances\.

 **Potential Cause**
 You're using your Amazon FSx file system from on\-premises using AWS Direct Connect or VPN, and you're using a public IP address range for the on\-premises client\.